Submit

 NC-SARA -Complaint Resolution

-One of NC-SARA membership requirements is for institutions of higher learning to provide a student compliant resolution process that is in addition to the university process.
+One of NC-SARA membership requirements is for institutions of higher learning to provide a student complaint resolution process that is in addition to the university process.
 Below is information about both processes.

 We want you to have the best educational experience possible in your time as a student with the University of Central Missouri.
-However, if you have a compliant, follow the steps listed below:
+However, if you have a complaint, follow the steps listed below:

-- An undergraduate student may appeal a decision related to any policy stated in the UCM Student Handbook.
+• An undergraduate student may appeal a decision related to any policy stated in the UCM Student Handbook.
 The process for various types of appeals is outlined in the document.
-For further assistance, please contact Online and Learning Engagement at 660-543-4984 or ucmole@ucmo.edu.
+For further assistance, please contact Online and Extended Studies at 660-543-4984 or oes@ucmo.edu.

-- All students may appeal grades issued by instructors and accusations of academic dishonesty.
-The procedures for both are in the UCM Student Handbook Complaints/appeals about grades or conduct will be resolved at the institutional level.
-Missouri Department of Higher Education and/or NC-SARA portal authorities will not address these issues.
-However, students who have exhausted all informal and formal institutional processes to resolve disputes may file a complaint with the Missouri Department of Higher Education and Workforce Development
+• All students may appeal grades issued by instructors and accusations of academic dishonesty.
+The procedures for both are in the UCM Student Handbook.
+Complaints/appeals about grades or conduct will be resolved at the institutional level.
+Missouri Department of Higher Education (MDHEWD) and/or NC-SARA portal authorities will not address these issues.
+However, students who have exhausted all informal and formal institutional processes to resolve disputes may file a complaint following the SARA Student Complaint process.
+You can find the MDHEWD complaint policy here.

 For Distance Learning Programs:

 Complaints about UCM distance learning programs go first through the institution's standard procedure for resolution of student grievances.
-If a student is not satisfied with the outcome of the institutional process and the home state is a member of NC-SARA (all states except California), the student can contact the Missouri Portal Authority:
+If a student is not satisfied with the outcome of the institutional process and the home state is a member of NC-SARA (all states except California), the student can contact the the Missouri SPE (State Portal Entity) or the SPE of their own state.
+There is a listing of those here: State Portal Entity Contacts.

 Joshua Fischer